Logarithmic Quasimaps: Introduction

 \subsection{History}

 Over the years there has been much interest in defining and computing relative Gromov--Witten invariants of a pair $(X,D)$.
 When attempting to define a proper moduli space of curves with fixed contact orders to $D$ one sees that in the limit whole components of the curve can fall into $D$, at which point it is no longer clear what contact order means.
 This poses a major difficulty.
 A first solution was proposed by Gathmann \cite{gathmann2002absolute} building on work of Vakil \cite{vakil2000enumerative} for (very) ample smooth divisors in genus zero by taking a closure inside the space of absolute stable maps.
-Jun Li \cite{li2001stable} extended this to smooth divisors in all genus using expansions of the target.
+Jun Li \cite{li2001stable} defined a theory of relative stable maps for any smooth divisor in all genus using expansions of the target.
 Since then, there have been various approaches to extend the theory to the simple normal crossings case.
 The first of these came from Abramovich, Chen, Gross and Siebert \cite{gross2013logarithmic,chen2014stable,abramovich2014stable} using logarithmic structures which provide extra structure for defining contact order even if a component falls into $D$.
 There have also been approaches which combine expansions with logarithmic structures \cite{kim2010logarithmic,ranganathan2019logarithmic}.
 Finally, there is the approach using orbifolds \cite{cadman2007using, tseng2020gromovwitten}, which can give genuinely different invariants.
+In a different direction there have been extensions of these approaches \cite{abramovich2021punctured, fan2020structures, fan2021higher} which allow for negative contact orders with the divisor.
+There has also been a parallel story from the symplectic perspective of Gromov--Witten theory, which is more closely related to the ideas of Jun Li, see \cite{ionel2003relative, li2001symplectic}.

 In the quasimap setting, building on Gathmann's approach, Battistella and Nabijou \cite{battistella2021relative} developed a theory of relative quasimaps in genus zero for smooth projective toric varieties relative a smooth (very) ample divisor by taking a closure inside the absolute quasimap space.
 This paper provides a quasimap theory relative a s.n.c. divisor $D$ which removes these assumptions.